conjecto/nemrod-demo/README.md

     curl -L http://sourceforge.net/projects/bigdata/files/bigdata/1.5.0/bigdata-bundled.jar/download > bigdata-bundled.jar

-The project comes with a bundled version of [Blazegraph][3].
-You can launch it with the following command:
+You can then launch it with the following command:

     java -server -Xmx4g -jar bigdata-bundled.jar